stefanpems/stefanpems.github.io/_posts/2022-04-25-How to get notified for new users added to Domain Admins.md

 This is a valid solution for the customers who have already decided to benefit from the SIEM and SOAR capabilities available in Microsoft Sentinel.
 But, how to obtain the desired email notifications for those customers not using Sentinel or not importing MDI data in Sentinel?

 This is possible by using Logic Apps and the M365 Defender API.
-The solution is fully described in this other blog post: [How to call Microsoft 365 Defender API from a Logic App](https://stefanpems.github.io/Logic-App-and-M365DAPI/).
+The solution is fully described in this other dedicated post in my blog: [How to call Microsoft 365 Defender API from a Logic App](https://stefanpems.github.io/Logic-App-and-M365DAPI/).
 The source code is [here](https://github.com/stefanpems/m365defender/tree/main/Logic%20App).
 Basically, the Logic App makes two HTTP calls: the first one is a POST to Azure AD to obtain a JWT token, the second one is a POST to the M365 Advanced Hunting API to execute the desired KQL query.
 The possible results are sent by email.
 The execution of the Logic App is scheduled periodically.

 ![full-logic-app](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-04-25-Logic%20App%20and%20M365DAPI/full-logic-app.png)